neurodata/MGC-paper/ReadMe.md

 ### Demo

 Once installed, type `test=run_realData()` which takes < 1 minute to run.
+The output is the variable test that includes:
+- `localCorr` matrix
+- `optimalInd` vector
+- `pLocalCorr` matrix
+- `pMGC` p-value
+- `statMGC` test statistic.

 Note that despite of the same implementation, the R version is slightly slower than Matlab for running on the same data, due to the fact that Matlab is slightly more efficient in handling matrix computation.